Word of the Month: Index

 I have a particular dislike for Oberlehrer types because of what my wife and I experienced when we were living in West Berlin during the 1970s.
 She is American, and the Oberlehrer (the plural is the same as the singular) in the left-liberal milieu I used to move in tried their best to make her life miserable.
 As soon as they learned she was an American, they would launch into long (and largely uninformed) lectures about everything that was wrong with her country.
 We reached a point where we wouldn’t go to parties anymore and decided, in the end, to move back to the US (where we had met as graduate students).

-All of this was vividly brought back to me a week ago when I posted an announcement about my latest ebook, Wild Things in the German Language, on an (American) blog targeted at Americans interested in learning German.
+All of this was vividly brought back to me a week ago when I posted an announcement about my latest ebook, Wild Things in the German Language (see column on the right), on an (American) blog targeted at Americans interested in learning German.
 I did not know that it was also a playground for German Oberlehrer.
 No sooner had I posted my announcement than two of them started to chastise me for the bad English in my book.
 This came as a surprise to me because my English tends to get compliments from Americans for its clarity and grace.
 And sure enough, when I looked at the particular complaints I received in a lengthy e-mail from one of the Germans, I realized they were all wrong—no, not all of them: I had misspelled “scaredy cat” in my book—so shoot me! [more in my first comment]

 Apparently, blogs have given Oberlehrer an entire new venue to regale people with lectures they did not ask for.
 My advice: Avoid those blogs because you cannot argue with Oberlehrer—they are loath to admitting mistakes and always try to have the last word.